Summer Tanager. Photo by Peter Hogan, Audubon Photography Awards.

 Difficulty Level: Moderate with full days of birding along different terrains

-This trip is now full.
+This event is now full.
 Please join the wait list HERE.
 We will contact you if a space opens and will collect your payment at that time.

 Leader: Theresa Hartz